-- A. Tapping Sleeves: - 1.
-Tapping Sleeve Bodies: Stainless steel; in two sections to be bolted together with high-strength, corrosion-resistant, low-alloy, steel bolts; mechanical joint ends. - a.
-12 inch and smaller: stainless steel; Smith-Blair Style 665, Ford Meter Box Style FTSS, Mueller Style H-304, or approved equivalent. - b.
-16 inch and larger: epoxy coated carbon steel; Smith-Blair Style 663, Ford Meter Box Style FTSC, Mueller Style H-306, or approved equivalent. - Branch Outlet of Tapping Sleeve: Flanged; machined recess; AWWA C207, Class D, ANSI 150 lb. drilling.
+A. Tapping Sleeves:

+- Tapping Sleeve Bodies: Carbon steel or ductile iron; in two sections to be bolted together with high-strength, corrosion-resistant, low-alloy, and steel bolts. - 2.
+Branch Outlet of Tapping Sleeve: Mechanical joint or flange - a.
 Gasket: Affixed around recess of tap opening to preclude rolling or binding during installation. - 3.
-Where fire service from 6-inch main is approved, use cast iron split sleeve. - B. Tapping Valves: Meet all requirements of Section 02400 within these Specifications with following exceptions: - 1.
-Inlet Flanges: - a.
-AWWA C110; Class 125. - b.
-AWWA C110; Class 150 and higher: Minimum eight-hole flange. - 2.
-Outlet: Standard mechanical or push-on joint; to fit any standard tapping machine. - 3.
+Provide one of the following products: - a.
+Smith-Blair 623. - b.
+Mueller H-615. - c.
+Or Approved Equivalent. - B. Tapping Valves: Meet all requirements of Section 02400 within these Project Specifications with the following exceptions: - 1.
+Inlet: Mechanical joint or Flange - a.
+Flange: AWWA C110 Class 150 and higher; minimum eight-hole flange. - 2.
+Outlet: Mechanical joint or push-on joint; to fit any standard tapping machine. - 3.
 Valve Seat Opening: Accommodate full-size shell cutter for nominal size tap without any contact with valve body; double disc. - 4.
-Open Left (CCW) operation only.
+Open Left (CCW) operation only. - C. Tapping to Asbestos Cement (AC) Pipe - 1.
+Mueller Style H-619 or approved equivalent. - 2.
+Tapping AC pipe will require flush valve on tapping machines. - 3.
+Contractor shall have experience with tapping to AC pipe and be approved by Owner.